 You should, of course, make sure that your template design tool is easily accessible to everybody, who needs to use it.
 Today there are equally many Mac users accessing Salesforce as there are Windows users (if not even more!), so usually your template design tool should be accessible to the both.

 In practice, this is best enabled by selecting a solution with an HTML-based online editor.
 MS-office-based solutions also exist, but they are not suitable for Mac users, which makes them inapplicable for most enterprises.

-It makes things a lot easier if your application has an easy-to-use document editor that allows you to make all necessary settings related to the document with a few clicks.
-Without such capability, you may find yourself in no time fiddling with complicated parameters on the Salesforce platform side.
+It makes things a lot easier if your application has an easy-to-use online document creator and editor that allows you to make all necessary settings related to document with a few clicks.
+Without such capability, you may find yourself in no time fiddling with complicated parameters on the Salesforce platform side when you generate documents.

 A good editor also allows you to just drag and drop dynamic Salesforce field data into the document template and freely define sections of the document that users can edit.

 Implementing just a basic document generation functionality, as described above, can add a lot to your and your company’s productivity.
 But for those who want to further enrich the document experience, some applications allow implementing sophisticated workflows to automate other activities related to the document.

 - predefining conditions to automatically select alternative text, images and tables depending on document recipients

 - adding attachments in line or as separate documents using automatic rules or simple selection options